Preview Components with Local Dev

 file - Revising a service component library

-If you add a new file to an existing component, you have to restart the Local Dev server to see that change in your app or site preview.
+Previously, if you added or deleted a file in an existing component, you had to redeploy the component and restart the Local Dev server to see that change in your preview.

 Local Dev automatically updates your preview with most local changes to files ending in .js